euronovate/ENMobileSDK-Android/ENBioLibrary/readme.md

 **clearBioPackets**

-It allow to clear all biometricPacket in memory and restart with array empty
+It allow to clear all biometricPacket in memory

 ```kotlin
 ENBio.getInstance().clearBioPackets()